dekum/ProjectAlpha/README.md

 * int refreshrate
 * int responsetime

-Screen inherits the methods from ScreenSepc and fills the defintion of methods.
+Screen inherits the methods from ScreenSepc and fills the definition of methods.

 ```
 @Override